wp-plugins/listly/readme.txt

 1. Add/edit lists directly via blog posts/pages or via Listly
 2. Let your list posts evolve over time by accepting contributions from your readers (great for SEO)
 3. Moderate reader's suggestions as desired ( delete / approve / remove)
-4. Readers vote toranking the most popular list items (your list post gets more valuable over time)
+4. Readers vote to rank the most popular items, so your list post gets more valuable over time
-5. Easy to share.
-People can effortlessly share a list or an item embedded on any post/page
+5. Effortlessly share lists or list items on Listly or via embeds on any post/page

 Benefits of leveraging Listly as a publishing or media platform for list posts: